ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 send(body, success, failure) | With optional body text parameter. send(json, success, failure) | With optional JSON object parameter.

-Success and failure callbacks of the MFPRequest.send() receive a response object as an argument (see Examples section).
+Success and failure callbacks of the BMSRequest.send() receive a response object as an argument (see Examples section).
 The following properties are available for the response object:

 | Property | Info |
 |:---|:---|